This here are the characters from the Bloody Roar series

 - Action Girl: Played with.
 While she is capable of fighting, she's no where on Fang's level, or even Mashiro's.

 - Expy: Of Uriko.
 She does assume a half-beast form just like Uriko.

 - Fantastic Drug: Akino starts taking pills provided by Hashiba to transform into her beast form.
-Unfortunately, it only allows her to transform half-way.
+Although, it only allows her to transform half-way.

 - My God, What Have I Done?: After receiving The Reason You Suck speech from Lion-Head, and seeing Mashiro protecting her from Oagito's attack, she breaks into tears, realizing how much of a jerk she's been to her.